Attended vs. Unattended RPA

-RPA vendors can either engage business leaders directly with “no code required” solutions, allowing trained business users to build automations directly to support their functional areas, or leverage “low code” solutions that are driven through the IT department to develop automations.
+RPA vendors can either engage business leaders directly with ‘no code required’ solutions, allowing trained business users to build automations directly to support their functional areas, or leverage ‘low code’ solutions that are driven through the IT department to develop automations.

-While IT teams are more experienced with the change control and programming aspect of the systems, it’s important to work together with IT to understand the impacts of automation on current system loads plus the implications related to governing the automation program.
+While IT teams are more experienced with the change control and programming aspect of the systems, it’s important to work together with IT to understand the impacts of automation on current system loads, plus the implications related to governing the automation program.

 Many RPA vendors offer the promise of quick and easy implementation for your automation program.
-While this may seem attractive, it’s possible that you may inadvertently open your organization up to additional risks.
+While this may seem attractive, you could also open your organization up to additional risks.

-Building simple automation is something every RPA vendor can do, but how can you ensure that you’re getting the intelligent automation you want?
-The most reliable RPA vendors offer both built-in features, as well as a platform for connecting to the most popular technology platforms.
+Building simple automation is something every RPA vendor can do.
+But how can you ensure you’re getting the IA you want?
+The most reliable RPA vendors offer both built-in features and a platform for connecting to the most popular technology platforms.

 The most reputable RPA vendors will be available 24/7 for enterprise support, offering you peace of mind as you build your automation program.
-After all, it’s not enough for you to just invest in the software, you also need an RPA vendor that will invest in your success!
+After all, it’s not enough for you to just invest in the automation software—you also need an RPA vendor willing to invest in your success!